Gaia-X-Hub-Germany/IF-Catalogue/README.md

-## Implementation Forum "Catalogue"
+## Implementation Forum "Catalogue / Data Value Creation Enablers"

 ### General Information

 This is the repository for the Data Space Implementation Forum "Catalogue", dealing with the DSSC Building Blocks "Data, Services & Offerings Descriptions" and "Publication & Discovery".

 We are currently meeting biweekly on Tuesdays from 15:00 to 16:00.
 Reminders and invitations for new participants will be sent 1-2 days before the meetings.
 To receive invitations, [please register via this link](https://forms.gle/CUDio2n6nGhgM94X6) and select at least one of the building blocks above.
 You can propose agenda items by committing changes to the agenda below.
-[Please also join our Matrix channel](https://matrix.to/#/!PBADeZgSbpHlBoyEjE:matrix.org?via=matrix.org).
+[Please also join our Matrix channel](https://matrix.to/#/#if-catalogue:matrix.org)).

 This meeting depends on contributions from data space projects (i.e. YOU).
 Please contact [Gaia-X Hub Germany](mailto:gaia-x-begleitforschung@acatech.de) in advance to schedule an input.
 Contributions may be in the following form, but any othe interesting input regarding our IF topics are of course also welcome:
   - What is the context of the project?
 What is the main challenge regarding the building blocks above?